 If you have dual citizenship with another country besides the country of your passport, you also need to declare this.
-This is because the U.S. does not give ESTAs to people with dual nationality with either Syria, Sudan, Iraq or Iran.
+This is because the U.S. does not give ESTAs to people with dual nationality with Iraq, Iran, Somalia, Syria, Sudan, North Korea, Libya or Yemen.

 You also need to declare whether you have ever been issued any kind of national identity card from a country other than the country on the passport with which you are applying.

 If you are currently, or have at any time in the past been a national of another country, you will be asked how you came to be a national of that country.